 Our expert State Farm service-learning trainers deliver quality service-learning trainings across Tennessee.
 This diverse group of trainers has experience in K-12 schools, community-based agencies, and higher education institutions.
 The goal of this cohort of trainers is to build the capacity for service-learning as a strategy in Tennessee.

 - Service-Learning 101 (Understanding the basic principles of service-learning, benefits of service-learning, where is the service?, where is the learning?, how is it different from community service or volunteerism?)

 - Service-Learning Cycle (IPARDE) (Investigation, Preparation, Action, Reflection, Demonstration, Evaluation)

 - Classroom connections, integrating service-learning into the curriculum

 - Service-learning in summer camps and extended learning opportunities

 - Documentation, project impact and outcomes, evaluation and assessment, creating rubrics

 - Service-learning for year of service programs (ex.
 AmeriCorps)

-Click here for our service-learning trainers' contact information and bios.
+Click here for our service-learning trainers' contact information.